 “Ah.
 You are bound to this world as long as you don’t bear any children so your lineage would continue.
 That solves the case of why there are so many random ghosts roaming the afterlife, I suppose.
 Well… Maybe I could figure out how to impregnate you, if you would have my seed.”

 “Just a joke, Kateryna.
-I don’t think you would be able to carry a kid, what with you being a ghost and all.”
+I don’t think you would be able to carry a kid, being a ghost and all.”

 I sink my teeth into my lower lip as I try to figure out how to get Kateryna off her plane of existence so she could go meet her loved ones in the beyond.
 I wipe the sweat from my forehead.

 “Where are you from anyway, Kateryna?
 I need to know for some reason.”

 “I should have known.
 Hottest women on the planet.
 I spent some time there during my first years as a ghost, you know?
 I wanted to have sex with all of you.”

 “Yeah, that too.”